Colchester town centre car ban faces legal challenge

 The council said it was aware of the group's claim and said it could not comment further.

-The group's chairman Jade Hamnett labelled the traffic order "irrational".'Not welcome'
+The group's chairman Jade Hamnett labelled the traffic order "irrational".

 "The council issues blue badges to disabled motorists in recognition that their mobility is severely restricted," she said.

 "Why then ignore that and require disabled tax payers to park so far away that they cannot physically access central amenities?